8am Payment Solution User Guide

 Always enter the correct billing address and CVV code when taking a credit card Payment manually.
 If the cardholder is present, obtain a signature on the receipt.

-Refunds should be made via the same credit card used in the original transaction.
+Refunds should be made via the same credit card used in the original Payment.

 If you have any questions, call our Risk Department.

-The deadline to submit supporting documentation for a MasterCard and Discover chargeback case is 40 days, and 25 days for a retrieval.
-For Visa and American Express disputes, you have only 15 days to respond for chargebacks or retrievals.
-If you fail to respond to a retrieval case, you may forfeit your rights to dispute the resulting chargeback.
+Each Network has different deadlines to submit supporting documentation for a Chargeback case, and these deadlines are subject to change.
+If you fail to respond to a retrieval case, you may forfeit your rights to dispute the resulting Chargeback.

 Retrievals are considered “fulfilled” once the request for information has been satisfied.
 No further action is needed at this time.